← Blog

 This is the missing piece in most habit apps: something worth protecting beyond a number.

-Well Hydrated adds a second loop on top of the streak: a real-world consequence.
+Well Hydrated adds a second layer on top of the streak: a sense of meaning.

 This creates two reasons to show up:

-One is internal.
-One is external.
-Together, they form a motivation loop that’s much harder to quit than either would be alone.
+One is personal.
+One is purpose-driven.
+Together, they form a motivation loop that is much harder to quit than either would be alone.

 Starting is the hard part